Nipa-Code/random-answ/README.md

 This reposity will contain Python projects.
-All of code is free to use if otherwise isn't said.